 Ready for the most common error?

-The apparent feeling that you must start by describing the setting.
+The apparent feeling that you must start by describing the setting of your story.

 Setting is important; don’t get me wrong.
 But we’ve all been sent napping by novels whose covers and titles promise to transport us, and yet begin with some variation of:

 The house sat in a deep wood surrounded by…

 Pro tip: Readers have little patience for description.
 In fact, they often skip it to get to the action.

 If your main question is how to describe the setting, I have a simple answer:

 But, you say, I have to establish where we are and set the scene, don’t I?

 Yes.
 Like any other reader, I like to get an immediate feel for where and when things take place.
 But we writers make a mistake when we make that—describing the setting—a separate element.